Armenia PM storms out of talks with opposition leader - Journal du Cameroun

-Armenia’s political turmoil deepened on Sunday as Prime Minister Serzh Sarkisian stormed out of talks with opposition leader Nikol Pashinyan, who was later forcibly removed from a protest.
+Armenia’s political turmoil deepened on Sunday with the detention of anti-government protest leader Nikol Pashinyan, shortly after Prime Minister Serzh Sarkisian stormed out of talks with him on the tenth day of mass rallies against his rule.

-“Despite repeated calls to stop illegal rallies, Pashinyan continued leading a demonstration” in the capital, police said in a statement, adding that he and two other opposition MPs “were forcibly taken from the site” as riot police dispersed the rally.
+Pashinyan and two other opposition politicians “were detained as they were committing socially dangerous acts”, the prosecutor general’s office said in a statement.

-An opposition MP Sasun Mikaelyan earlier told journalists that Pashinyan was arrested.
+Armenian police earlier denied opposition MP Sasun Mikaelyan’s report that Pashinyan had been arrested.

-As an MP, Pashinyan is protected by parliamentary immunity and cannot be arrested without the approval of lawmakers, in accordance with the Armenian constitution.
+As a lawmaker, Pashinyan is protected by parliamentary immunity and cannot be arrested without the approval of fellow MPs.

-Riot police using stun grenades clashed with demonstrators at the march led by Pashinyan in Yerevan’s Erebuni suburb.

-It came shortly after Sarkisian walked out of talks with the protest leader, the figurehead of mass rallies over the past 10 days to denounce Sarkisian’s shift to the post of prime minister after a decade serving as president.
+On Sunday morning, Sarkisian stormed out of talks with Pashinyan, accusing him of “blackmail”.

+The televised meeting between the premier and Pashinyan lasted only a couple of minutes before the premier walked out.

 Opposition supporters have criticised the 63-year-old leader over poverty, corruption and the influence of powerful oligarchs.

-Pashinyan then vowed to “step up pressure” on Sarkisian to force him to resign to lead the march of hundreds of protesters with riot police out in force.

-He called on police officers to “lay down arms and join in the protests” but they intervened using stun grenades and began dispersing the crowd.

-Later in the afternoon, thousands of protesters gathered in Yerevan’s Republic Square, outside the government’s headquarters that were cordoned off by riot police.
+After Pashinyan’s detention, thousands of protesters gathered in Yerevan’s Republic Square outside the government’s headquarters, which were cordoned off by riot police.

-Dozens of protesters were detained, an AFP journalist reported from the scene.
+Dozens of people were detained, an AFP journalist reported from the scene.

 Pashinyan had earlier announced the “start of a peaceful velvet revolution” in the landlocked South Caucasus nation of 2.9 million people.